10971 views

 In Belgium, bicycles are slightly less standard than in the Netherlands.
 In some cases, the agency asks you to go to work using local transport.
 Some Belgium agencies prefer people to use their own car to go to work and back and will pay travel expenses for that.
 In case you want to buy a bicycle in Belgium, check 2dehands.be to get yourself a good deal.

-Keep in mind: the accommodation will always be provided for those who go to work abroad with Robin’s help.
+Accommodation will always be provided for those who go to work abroad with Robin’s help.
 But the exact address where you will live will be only offered a couple of days before your arrival abroad.
 It is challenging for agencies to plan the accommodation weeks ahead.

 If you have preferences on where you would like to live and with whom, let Robin job experts know so we can help you find work with accommodation accordingly.